San Francisco: Economy

 Like many U.S. cities, San Francisco once had a significant manufacturing sector employing nearly 60,000 workers in 1969, but nearly all production left for cheaper locations by the 1980s.
 As of 2014, San Francisco has seen a small resurgence in manufacturing, with more than 4,000 manufacturing jobs across 500 companies, doubling since 2011.
 The city's largest manufacturing employer is Anchor Brewing Company, and the largest by revenue is Timbuk2.

 As of the first quarter of As of 2022, the median value of homes in San Francisco County was $1,297,030.
-It ranked third in the U.S. for counties with highest median home value, behind Nantucket, Massachusetts and San Mateo County, California.
+It ranked third in the U.S. for counties with highest median home value, behind Nantucket and San Mateo County, California.